schmaustech/hypershift-blog/README.md

 infrastructure-operator-76d4b9c58f-ghvds   1/1     Running   0          32m
 ~~~

-With our two required operators installed we can move onto patching the provisioning configuration to watch all namespaces:
+With our two required operators installed we can move onto patching the provisioning configuration to watch all namespaces.
+This ensures that the baremetal hosts we are adding in a different namespace will get picked up:

 ~~~bash
 $ oc patch provisioning provisioning-configuration --type merge -p '{"spec":{"watchAllNamespaces": true}}' provisioning.metal3.io/provisioning-configuration patched
 ~~~

-At this point we have completed all the pre-requisites configured for Hypershift to be deployed so now we can proceed with deploying Hypershift on the hub cluster.
+At this point we have completed all the pre-requisites required for Hypershift to be deployed so now we can proceed with deploying Hypershift on the hub cluster.
 To make deployment of Hypershift and our cluster easier lets go ahead and assign some basic variables that we can reuse during the rest of the installation process.
-These variables include definitions like: namespace, cluster name, infrastructure environment, base domain, sshkey, pull-secret, machine CIDR, OCP release and arhitecture, Hypershift image location and kubeconfig of hub cluster.
-Hypershift currently has to be installed via this method because there is no operator in Operator hub to deploy Hypershift.
+These variables include definitions like: Hypershift namespace, Hypershift cluster name, infrastructure environment, base domain, sshkey, pull-secret, machine CIDR, OCP release and arhitecture, Hypershift image location and kubeconfig of hub cluster.
+Hypershift currently has to be installed via a container method because there is no operator in Operator hub to deploy Hypershift.

 ~~~bash
 NAMESPACE=kni21ns